Jay2704/personal_portfolio/README.md

 ## Experience

+### Research Assistant - University of Maryland Baltimore County (Aug 2024 – Present)
+- **Supervisor:** Professor Ramana Vinjamuri
+- Conducting research on EEG classification of emotion, focusing on detecting stress and deception using deep learning models, particularly transformers.
+- Learning and implementing deep learning models in PyTorch, with an emphasis on training and fine-tuning these models for EEG data.

 ### Site Reliability Engineer - HPE (Feb 2023 – July 2023)
 - **Company:** HPE (contractor: Primus Global Tech), Bangalore, India
 - Automated tasks by writing and running Ansible scripts in Ansible Tower, increasing efficiency by 20%.